 Note that documented health-care appointments may include telehealth appointments.
 Students who are physically on campus will not be allowed to participate in telehealth or other online appointments without specific authorization from an appropriate administrator.
 Students should not use district-issued technology, including wifi or internet, for telehealth appointments because use of district-owned equipment and its network systems is not private and will be monitored by the district.
-For more information, see Telecommunication and Other Electronic Devices on page Error!
-Bookmark not defined..
+For more information, see Electronic Devices and Technology Resources on page 42